 While other locations in Texas were affected, including San Antonio, Indianola’s devastation was complete.
 Understandably, Indianola residents were dispirited and demoralized.
 Some houses which managed to survive the storm were moved further inland.
 The town’s ice warehouse was floated across the bay and converted into a house.

 One headline succinctly summed up the devastation: “A City in a Bad Place”.3 In late February of 1887, the Southern Pacific Railroad removed its track from Indianola to Port Lavaca, meaning a total abandonment was at hand.
 The loss of life (around four hundred) and damage to property was much too much to overcome.
 The county seat was moved to Port Lavaca and on October 4, 1887 the Indianola post office was permanently closed

 Today there are very few remnants of the town, but some of the surviving structures can be seen at Victoria and Cuero, transported there following the second storm.
 Now a small unincorporated fishing village, the site is home to just a few residents.
 In 1963 Indianola was designated as a Texas Historic Landmark.

 Galveston suffered an even more devastating storm fourteen years later.
-As Erik Larson pointed out in Isaac’s Storm (reviewed here), no one seemed to have grasped the significance of Indianola’s two devastating storms.
+As Erik Larson pointed out in Isaac’s Storm, no one seemed to have grasped the significance of Indianola’s two devastating storms.
 Even though Galveston proposed to build a seawall, it never happened.
 In 1900 Galveston had its own devastating storm, a story that was featured in the March 2018 issue of Digging History Magazine.